zachit/prize-distribution/README.md

 # Prize Distribution
 Ethereum smart contracts for decentralized distribution of prizes.

-Useful for running competitions where multiple entrants compete for a share of a prize pool.
+Useful for running competitions where multiple entrants compete for a shared prize pool.

 The prizes are allocated algorithmically using a modified Fibonacci distribution, such that a larger portion of the prize pool is skewed towards the players that rank highest.